learn-co-students/javascript-hide-and-seek-bootcamp-prep-000/README.md

 ## Instructions

+#### Instructions for In-Browser Learn IDE Users

+If you are using the Learn IDE available in your browser, you will automatically clone down the files you need when you click 'Open IDE', but in order to view `index.html`, you will need to use `httpserver` to serve the HTML page temporarily.
+In the terminal, type `httpserver` and press enter.
+You will see that `Your server is running at ...` followed by a string of numbers and dots.
+This string is a temporary IP address that is hosting your `index.html` file.
+Copy this string of numbers, open a new tab and past the string in to the URL bar.

+#### Instructions for Students Using an Stand Alone Text-Editor

+If you are using an standalone text editor such as Sublime or Atom, before we get started, follow [these instructions][instructions] to manually fork and clone the lesson repository on GitHub.
+In your forked and cloned copy, you'll find the `index.html` file, which you can then manually open up in the browser.
+(For instructions on opening HTML files in the browser from the Learn IDE,\ see [this Help Center article][help].)

 In `index.html`, you'll see that we've set up a basic document for you.
 We'll be testing against this document, but you should still write your code in `index.js`.
 We'll handle loading everything up for you.